Our Latest Webinars

 Milsatcoms 2021 will address the latest developments shaping the Milsatcom industry including policy updates, technology trends, infrastructure advancement and existing environment threats.

 This will be held as an online event next year and for further details and how to register https://milsatcoms.theiet.org/

 Please note that the last day of the early bird rate for Milsatcoms is 10 February.

+The British Interplanetary Society (BIS) promotes the exploration and use of space for the benefit of humanity, by connecting people to create, educate and inspire, and advance knowledge in all aspects of astronautics.
 The British Interplanetary Society is one of the world’s leading think tanks on space development.
 The BIS organises lectures and conferences, produces general and technical publications, brings its members together to network and cooperate on projects, informs space policy and it represents the UK in space activities throughout the world.

+The Space Universities Network provides resources and events to support university teaching staff of space science and engineering in the UK.
 They aim to enhance the quality of learning and teaching by providing support and resources to the higher education space science and engineering community.
-Theywish to help create a skilled workforce of graduates who can meet the challenges of future space exploration.
+They wish to help create a skilled workforce of graduates who can meet the challenges of future space exploration.

 UKSEDS is the UK’s national student space society.
 They run space projects, host conferences, workshops, and careers events, and do outreach all over the country.

 Membership is free and open to students of all disciplines.